jsr6720/jsr6720.github.io/_posts/2020-01-01-budoshoshinshu.md

 ## My Review 5/5

 Great collection of “ways of the warrior”.
-Since the book covers a period of time when much of Japan is peaceful very little is mentioned on strategy and war. <br/><br/>The book reads much like A wise mature self help book full of life lessons.
+Since the book covers a period of time when much of Japan is peaceful very little is mentioned on strategy and war.

+The book reads much like A wise mature self help book full of life lessons.
 Reading more than once if you too consider the way of the warrior.

 ### Date Read
 2020/01/01